 Latvia's national railway company, Latvijas Dzelzcels operates rail services in Riga but expect delays on intercity and international routes as not much development has taken place since the country's independence in 1991.
 Riga's central station, Centrala Stacija, Stacijas laukums has separate departure and arrival halls for international and domestic services.

 Public transport in Riga is good and runs from 5:30 in the morning to midnight with night services on certain routes.
 There are 11 tram lines, 23 trolleybus routes and 39 bus routes and if you travel anywhere in the city the charges are very low Tickets can be purchased upon boarding buses, and tram tickets can be bought at kiosks around town which should be stamped in the machines once on board.
 Be aware that separate tickets are needed for trams, trolleybuses and buses.
 If you're in a hurry then hop on to the 'mikroautobuss' which has limited stops and costs only a few LVs more.

 A room in a three star hotel in Riga will typically starts at around €45 and a more luxurious room starts at about €60.
 If you are planning to visit the Latvian seaside resort town of Jūrmala there are plenty of hotels situated a few minutes’ walk from the beach.
-You can search for accommodation on the Latvian Tourist Department’s website.

 The currency in Latvia is the Lats (plural Lati) and €1 is approximately 1.4 Latvian Lati (LVL).
 From January 1 2014, the Lats is replaced by the Euro.
 Lati lapse and become non-legal tender on January 15th 2014.